 #7 Make sure you have professionals write your L1 visa business plan

 USCIS reads thousands of business plans every year.
 Some meet their requirements, some don’t.
 We know they are looking for specific items to be communicated in the business plan.
 If something is missing, or if something is communicated in a way that they don’t understand, they might respond with a Request for Evidence for clarification sake.
 Our professional writers know what information USCIS wants and we know how to gather that information in order to present it to them to maximize chances of obtaining the L1 visa.

 Visa Opportunity Cost – A professional Business Plan company will translate some of the requirements for the L1 Visa into understandable business language.
 They will convert things that need to be done for USCIS into dollar amounts so that you understand the L1 Visa requirements.
-Complying with these requirements will influence personnel cost, marketing and sales budget, rent cost, and many other line items that play a role in total fees related to the visa.
+Complying with these requirements will influence personnel cost, marketing, and sales budget, rent cost, and many other line items that play a role in total fees related to the visa.
 This can help view the visa transaction as a business investment and not as a risk.

 Written communication with the USCIS officer – The person reviewing your L1 Visa Business Plan at USCIS is a human and they come from a certain background.
 They are not investors, nor business partners.
 They do not want to hear about the risks that come with the business and they don’t want to feel impressed when reviewing the business plan.
-What they want is to verify that your plan meets the criterias set for their review and we know these criterias perfectly.
+What they want is to verify that your plan meets the criteria set for their review and we know these criteria perfectly.

 Red Flagging inconsistencies – In order to avoid L1 Visa rejection, it’s important to address Red Flags.
-When we review the L1 visa business plan questionnaire, we identify the business related parts of your application that fail the requirements set by USCIS.
+When we review the L1 visa business plan questionnaire, we identify the business-related parts of your application that fail the requirements set by USCIS.
 We communicate these discrepancies with you and your lawyer so that you are a constant participant in your visa application which maximizes your chances for success.